cmu-db/benchbase/README.md

 # OLTPBench

+Known Issues:

+TPCH references files and diretory that don't exist.  not clear what they should be.  see https://relational.fit.cvut.cz/dataset/TPCH

 [![Build Status](https://travis-ci.org/oltpbenchmark/oltpbench.png)](https://travis-ci.org/oltpbenchmark/oltpbench)

 Benchmarking is incredibly useful, yet endlessly painful.
 This benchmark suite is the result of a group of